mbellis13/Test-Autograde/README.md

 # Test-Autograde

-Write a java file which will input the user's name and will output "hello, <user's name>"
+Write a java file called hello.java which will input the user's name and will output "hello, <user's name>"